 How do I sign up?

 First, you need to decide what courses and the type of credit do you need.
 CVHS offers original, credit recovery, and test out credits.
 For more information about the types of credit offered through CVHS click here.
 We recommend that you talk with your parents; then see your high school counselor.
 Courses you take need to be a part of your Course Credit Acknowledgement (CCA).
 You may also contact CVHS or an online provider directly.
 Once you have decided what courses and the type of credit you need, click this link to visit the CVHS Student Registration site.
 This site will require that you log in.
 If you are a current Canyons School District student use your current CSD username and password.
 (It's the same one you use to access Skyward.)
-If you are a new Canyons Virtual High School student press the blue "Start Registration" button you will be walked through the log in/registration process.
+If you are not a current Canyons District student please register with the Statewide Online Education Program registration page first and will help you through the process from there.

 For more information about our online registration process visit this link.